-For each affordable unit over 10% of the basic permitted number of residential units, the applicant may add two additional market rate units.
+- agency appointed by the City Council before he or she may occupy the affordable housing unit. - (9) Affordable housing units shall remain affordable for the length of time the building in question contains residential units.
+An agency appointed by the City of Kingston will be responsible for ensuring the long-term affordability of the residential units within the development.
+This includes ensuring that a minimum of 10% of the units within the development are dedicated to affordable housing. - (10) Incentives For developments which propose to include more than 10% affordable units, the applicant may add two additional market rate units for each such affordable unit above the basic number of total units otherwise permitted.
 The maximum number of resulting units shall be limited by an increase in maximum coverage of no more than 10% and reduction of required setbacks by no more than 10%.
-In the case of single family detached housing, the maximum number of additional units may not exceed 20% of the basic number of permitted units.

-C. Modification of Required Affordable Housing - The requirement to provide affordable housing units in a particular development may be waived or reduced in accord with the following provisions:
+In the case of single family detached housing, the maximum number of additional units may not exceed 20% of the basic number of permitted units. - C. Modification of Required Affordable Housing The requirement to provide affordable housing units in a particular development may be waived or reduced in accord with the following provisions: